Why I Swear by a Pebble Tray for Plants (My Easy Humidity Fix)

 Does a bowl of water increase humidity for plants?

 Yes, a bowl of water can help create a more humid environment for your plants.
 As the water evaporates, it releases moisture into the air, raising the humidity level in the immediate vicinity.
-However, this method may not be as effective or consistent as using a dedicated humidifier or a pebble humidity tray, which provides a more controlled and sustained release of moisture.

 Why not put rocks in potted plants?